MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 Anti-malware helps protect your virtual machine from threats such as malicious files and adware, etc. You can use anti-malware software from an option of vendors such as Microsoft, Symantec, Trend Micro, and Kaspersky.

-[Microsoft Antimalware](/azure/security/fundamentals/antimalware) is a no cost resource that provides real-time protection capability to assist in detection, quarantining and eradicating malicious software, spyware, and viruses:
+[Microsoft Antimalware](/azure/security/fundamentals/antimalware) is a no-cost resource that provides real-time protection capability to assist in detection, quarantining and eradicating malicious software, spyware, and viruses:

 - Runs in the background with the need of user interaction
 - Provides alerts when unwanted or malicious software is downloaded, installed, or run